inductiva/inductiva/inductiva/simulators/README.md

 - [XBeach](https://oss.deltares.nl/web/xbeach/)
 - [GROMACS](https://www.gromacs.org/)

 Check the documentation of each simulator to learn more on how to configure them.
-Here, we **highlight** how to use the simulators via Inductiva API and how to scale your simulations with simplicity.
+Here, we highlight how to use your preferred simulator via Inductiva API and how to scale your simulations with simplicity.
 There is a general structure that all simulators follow, and then there are some specificities for each simulator.

 ## Simulators via Inductiva API

-To run a simulation you will need to have prepared the configuration files for the simulator you desire to use.
-This configuration files should be in a folder that will be passed to the simulator and your simulation is ready to start running.
+To run a simulation, prepare the configuration files for your desired simulator and place them in a designated folder.
+The simulator will use this folder to perform the simulation.

-Here, we present an example with DualSPHysics - a Smoothed-Particle Hydrodynamics simulator - and show how it looks in practice.
+Here, we present an example using DualSPHysics - a Smoothed-Particle Hydrodynamics simulator - and show how it looks in practice.
 To simplify we provide the configuration files for this example.

 ### Example